rcambrj/bicipi/README.md

 > NixOS officially supports only 64-bit ARM, so the downloadable images don't support 32-bit boards such as Raspberry Pi 0, 0W, 1 and 2.
 You can, however, download the source and build it yourself.

-Download the zip for your pi from the releases page and use [etcher](https://etcher.balena.io/) to burn it to a USB stick.
-Insert the USB stick into your pi and give it power.
-After a minute or two, connect the Tacx via USB.
-After a few seconds you should be able to kick the pedal to begin the calibration process.
+Download the zip for your pi from the releases page and use [etcher](https://etcher.balena.io/) to burn it to an SD card or USB stick.
+Insert the SD/USB into your pi and give it power.
+Connect the Tacx via USB.
+After a minute or so you should be able to kick the pedal to begin the calibration process.

 The calibration process by default warms the motor and tyre up for 5 minutes.
 If the motor is still spinning after 10 minutes, something is wrong.

-To find out what's going on, you may connect your PC directly to the Raspberry Pi via a network cable, configure your PC with address `192.168.24.123` and subnet `255.255.255.0`, and run `ssh bicipi@192.168.24.24`.
-If you're prompted for a password, use `password`.
+To find out what's going on, connect your PC directly to the Raspberry Pi via a network cable, configure your PC with address `192.168.24.123`, subnet `255.255.255.0`, and run `ssh bicipi@192.168.24.24`, when prompted for a password, write `password`.
 You can now scan the logs for the `bicipi` systemd service with `journalctl -xfeu bicipi` and restart it with `sudo systemctl restart bicipi`.

 > [!IMPORTANT]
 > DO NOT connect this Raspberry Pi to your regular network or the Internet.
 The password is easily guessed.